Stay Healthy at Home Using

 - Visit DORA's Division of Insurance's website: https://doi.colorado.gov/for-consumers/file-a-complaint

-If you do not have a doctor or health insurance, check out the resources below for doctors, nurses, and mental health professionals that can help you on the phone, tablet, or computer.
+If you do not have health insurance or a doctor, check out the resources below for doctors, nurses, and mental health professionals that can help you on the phone, tablet, or computer.
 Many of these services are offered for free or at low cost.

 Connection with a mental health professional in your service area for free individual or group therapy sessions.